ned-chambers/Improving_public_service_response_times_with_NYC311_data/README.md

 ## Power BI dashboard

-A Power BI dashboard was then made for dynamic exploration of factors influencing the response times of public service requests made to NYC 311.
+A Power BI dashboard was then made for dynamic exploration of factors influencing the response times of public service requests made to NYC311.

 ---